 MET 207 Machine Design (2-6) 4 hrs.
-Design principles applied to machine elements with respect to size, shape, material, geometry, environment, and economy.
-Clutches, brakes, belts, chains, fasteners, gear clutches, brakes, beits, chains, fasteners, gear shafts, and gears.
-Emphasis on principles and calculations necessary to determine fits, stresses, loads, deformations, economy, and finishes.
+Design principles applied to machine elements with respect to size, shape, material. geometry, environment and economy.
+Clutches, brakes, belts, chains, fasteners, gear shafts and gears.
+Emphasis on principles and calculations necessary to determine fits, stresses, loads, deformations, economy and

-Prerequisite: MET 201, MET 204, and MET 206.
+Prerequisite: MET 201, MET 204 and MET 206.

 MET 209 Applied Digital Control (2-3) 3 hrs.
 Principles and techniques of digital control as applied to mechanical machines.
-Consists of topics such as control logic and algebra, control sensors and logic devices (both mechanical and electrical), and applications of elements to the solution of control problems.
+Consists of topics such as control logic and algebra, control sensors and logic devices (both mechanical and electrical) and applications of elements to the solution of control problems.
 Prerequisite: MTH 107 or consent of instructor.

 MET 210 Advanced Welding (1-5) 3 hrs.
 Advanced welding theory and practice.
 Includes discussions of equipment, setup procedures and practice of unusual positions in welding using oxyacetylene, electric arc, MIG and TIG techniques.
 Students will practice welding in various unusual positions on joints such as butt and fillet; also practice welding pipe, and Bearing Journal Surfaces.
+Prerequisite: MET 110 or consent of instructor.